donlipdx-engr/HON-401----Spring-2025/README.md

 Here are the contents of the project:

-1. An Overview of Deep Learning and Neural Networks
+1. Overview of Deep Learning and Neural Networks
-2. An Overview of Stochastic Gradient Descent and Backpropagation
+2. Overview of Stochastic Gradient Descent and Backpropagation
 3. Python Implementation of 4-Layer Neural Network for Binary Classification (Higham (2019))
-4. A Primer on Convolutional Neural Networks (CNN's) for Multi-Class Image Classification (CIFAR-10 Dataset)
+4. A Primer on Convolutional Neural Networks (CNN's)
 5. Python Implementation of 3-Layer Neural Network for Multi-Class Classification (Fisher's Iris Dataset)

 The full write-up of the project is available on the main branch of this repo.
 The abstract follows.